 Economic governance means coordinating the economic policies of Member States of the European Union (EU), designed to achieve the EU's objectives.
-The financial, budgetary and economic crisis which began in 2008 demonstrated the need for a more effective model of governance than the system of coordination or ad hoc responses used until then.
-Therefore, the necessity of a structural reform of the Economic and Monetary Union (EMU), with emphasis on the importance of budgetary control and of the social component, received ample attention.
+The financial, budgetary, and economic crisis which began in 2008 demonstrated that the EU needed a more effective model of governance than the model of coordination or ad hoc responses that had been appropriate until then.
+The need for the structural reform of the Economic and Monetary Union (EMU) was highlighted by underlining the role of budgetary control and the social component.

-The Directorate General for Coordination and European Affairs (DGE) coordinates the positions that Belgium defends regarding the socio-economic governance in the European fora.
+The Directorate-general Coordination and European Affairs (DGE) coordinates the positions that Belgium defends in this area of socio-economic governance and the community budget in the European fora.

 Objectives for Belgium

-The European Union (EU) is one of the largest economies in the world.
-Today, growth and prosperity are highly dependent on the stability and effectiveness of the Economic and Monetary Union (EMU), supported by the euro as single currency.
-The recent economic and financial crisis highlighted the interdependence of the European economies and the vital need to strengthen socio-economic and financial governance within the EU, and especially within the eurozone.
+The European Union is one of the largest economies in the world.
+Today, growth and prosperity are highly dependent on the stability and effectiveness of the Economic and Monetary Union (EMU) based on the single currency, the Euro.
+The economic and financial crisis of 2008 illustrated the interdependence of the European economies and the vital need to strengthen socio-economic and financial governance within the EU and especially the eurozone.

-While building the EMU was an undeniable step towards greater European integration, the Union’s economic and social integration has not received the same attention as its monetary integration.
-Although the monetary policy in the eurozone is currently managed independently by the European Central Bank, the budgetary policy and other economic and social policies are still the responsibility of national governments.
-However, in a context of interdependence, the policies implemented in one Member State have an effect on the EU and its other Member States.
-A better coordination of the economic and social policies is therefore essential.
+While the creation of the EMU was undoubtedly a step towards greater European integration, its economic and social integration has not received the same attention as the monetary integration.
+In effect, although the monetary policy of the eurozone is currently managed independently by the European Central Bank, budgetary policy and other economic and social policies remain the responsibility of national governments.
+In a context of interdependence, however, the policies of one Member State have an impact on the EU and its Member States.
+Better coordination of socio-economic policy was therefore essential.

-The crisis that erupted in 2008 has led to an awareness of the strong interdependence of the economies within the EU, as well as of the structural imperfections of the EMU.
-Greater solidarity between Member States, and an increased responsibility in terms of economic and budgetary policies, are the main tools that have been used to resolve the crisis.
-Moreover the instruments of economic governance have been thoroughly reviewed.
-This reform is continuing with the project to deepen the EMU.
-According to the roadmap adopted in 2012, a robust and stable monetary union would have to be built on 4 pillars:
+The crisis that erupted in 2008 has led to an awareness of the strong interdependence of the economies within the EU, as well as the structural weaknesses of the EMU.
+Greater solidarity between Member States and increased responsibility for economic and budgetary policies are the main tools that have helped to address the crisis.
+A thorough review of the instruments of economic governance has also been carried out.
+This reform continues with the deepening of EMU.
+According to a roadmap adopted in 2012 by the European Council, a robust and stable monetary union should be built on 4 pillars: